 Day One: Saturday

-8 AM: Wake up for breakfast on Likuri Island, Fiji.
+8 AM: Wake up for a South Pacific breakfast on Likuri Island, Fiji.
 Eat toast with peanut butter, fruit, and instant coffee with boxed milk – part of required FJ$65/person/day meal plan.
 Craving brewed coffee.

 9 AM: Watch host write day’s schedule on chalkboard; it seems ambitious since we’re two of only three guests on island.
 However, we learn large group of day trippers will be joining us.